bringbackourneighbours/bringbackourneighbours/README.md

 lang: de
 lastChecked: 2025-12-27
 ---
-// Import the component if needed, in most content it will work wihtout import Address from '../../../components/Address.astro';
+// Import the component if needed, in most content it will work without import Address from '../../../components/Address.astro';

-Random Text
+Random Text...
----

 <Address identifier="my-address"/>
 ```